bennyortiz/brightway-website-code/app/@components/ui/ImageGuide.md

 </div>
 ```

-## Deprecated Components
+## Removed Legacy Components

-The following components are deprecated and will be removed in future updates:
+The following components have been removed from the codebase:

-- `OptimizedImage`: Use `SafeImage` directly with appropriate parameters
+- `OptimizedImage`: Replaced by `SafeImage` with appropriate parameters
-- `ServiceImage`: Use `SafeImage` with placement="below-fold"
+- `ServiceImage`: Replaced by `SafeImage` with `placement="below-fold"`

+If you encounter references to these components in older code, replace them with the equivalent `SafeImage` implementation as shown in the examples above.

 ## Props Reference